dirkakrid/interview-address-book-frontend/README.md

 - go to your browser and hit http://localhost:8888
 - Do your work
 - Submit a pull request

+### Understanding build and watch
+For building we are using grunt. grunt concats all files within the scripts into one single file called app.js.
+It also compiles all styles into a single file called app.css.

+The watch only works for client side.
+If you make any server side changes, you need to stop and rerun grunt.

 ## Fake API
 This project is wired up with [restify](http://mcavage.me/node-restify/).
 There is an example of fake api in server/api.js.